 - Don't go on a diet, but check your lifestyle.

 From smoking and drinking alcohol, to eating high sugar and high fat content foods, there is tonnes of things that you should both avoid and balance whilst you are pregnant.
 Smoking and drinking alcohol have both been linked to the underdevelopment of baby's in utero, and so are best to avoid 100% during pregnancy.

 - Download a pregnancy app (or more than one if you like!)

 There are a few different apps available some that are free, and others for which you have to pay.
 My favourite one - which I use almost daily - is Sprout: Pregnancy.

 With my first pregnancy I have hardly any photos apart from a few taken by my brother who is a photographer at Joshua Earle Photography.
 I wish I had more documentation of the changes that happened to my body during the process.

 - Start your pelvic floor exercises.

 I know this sounds like a bit of a strange one, but they will prove to be invaluable in the future, both when baby puts pressure on your bladder and during labour itself.
-If you're not sure how to do these, the NCT guide on how-to is a fabulous way of learning.

 - Check out available freebies.